 Quite the exotic.
-And while I wouldn’t expect anyone other than my better half (don’t worry she’s not reading this), and possibly a few close friends, to collectively part with 400 quid for a present, it’s definitely something I wouldn’t mind receiving.
+And while I wouldn’t expect anyone other than my better half, and possibly a few close friends, to collectively part with 400 quid for a present, it’s definitely something I wouldn’t mind receiving.

 But if that’s too steep for you, what about these Hempcrete glasses,